 lines we’re able to fit separate linear models to each of our stations.

-And, once you get used to list columns, map
+And, once you get used to list columns, map, and the rest

 of it, these lines of code are pretty clear and can be extended to